Brady Street hit-and-run; Milwaukee police seek driver

 Witnesses told FOX6 News the victim is a beloved bar regular.

 Leaders are studying Brady Street and working to figure out how to make it safer for pedestrians.
-MPD said, through Monday, there have been three Brady Street hit-and-runs involving pedestrians this year.
-There were two during the same time span last year and none in 2021.
+MPD said, through Monday, there have been three Brady Street hit-and-runs involving pedestrians in 2023.
+There were two during the same time span in 2022 and none in 2021.

 Witnesses are fed up with reckless driving.